And this RUTTE pretends he doesn't know the guy!? what a MORON! https://t.co/1TEs793RTc

 Nuclear Fusion is the opposite of Nuclear Fission or Solar Energy.
 In Aix-en-Provence, France one of the world's first fusion plants is being built.
 Iter is the way to a source of new energy...more

-The world is now so dependent on Oil that even during a major economic crisis the demand for oil has remained on a high level [contrary to the 1980's]. he transition form Oil to other energy sources will be have consequences as important as the appearance of the Steam train and the invention of the Automobile.
-Also Complex Societies (the EU and the USA) will not survive the expensive energy
+The world is now so dependent on Oil that even during a major economic crisis the demand for oil has remained on a high level [contrary to the 1980s].
+The transitions from Oil to other energy sources will have consequences as important as the appearance of the Steam train and the invention of the Automobile.
+Also, Complex Societies (the EU and the USA) will not survive the expensive energy

 In other words, though demand has dropped dramatically due to the economic collapse, the oil industry is struggling to meet even the reduced demand, which is why prices have risen so quickly.

 We are reasoning about LIQUID ENERGY.
-Solar, Wind and nuclear CANNOT be used for automobiles, trucks, ships, airplanes, motor bikes and grass mowers
+Solar, Wind, and nuclear CANNOT be used for automobiles, trucks, ships, airplanes, motorbikes, and grass mowers [except for ships where nuke has been used for many years in Subs and Russian Ice-breakers]

-World will struggle to meet oil demand [By Carola Hoyos and Javier Blas in London] Published: October 28 2008 - Output from the world's oilfields is declining faster than previously thought, the first authoritative public study of the biggest fields shows.
+The world will struggle to meet oil demand [By Carola Hoyos and Javier Blas in London] Published: October 28, 2008 - Output from the world's oilfields is declining faster than previously thought, the first authoritative public study of the biggest fields shows.

 Houston we have a problem: The U.S., with 5% of the world's population, uses 25% of its global oil supply.